YD2204/GP/README.md

 The cloud-based server URL for testing: https://three81project-group65.onrender.com
-Operation guides (like a user flow) for your server - - - Login/Logout:
+Operation guides for your server
+Login/Logout:
 1.click "Login through Facebook" button to login to the /content page 2.click Logout to logout and back to the login page